opnfv/barometer/docs/release/01-release.rst

 Release C
 =========
-The features implemented for OPNFV release C include:
+The features implemented for OPNFV release C (as part of SFQM) include:

 * DPDK extended NIC stats API improvement; migrate from key value pairs to using id value pairs.